Skincare Trends of 2025

 The Takeaway

-These beauty trends are definitely a few of the best up-and-coming ideas that we believe are here to stay, and we have no doubt that our skin will thank us for promoting them.
+These beauty trends are a few of the best up-and-coming ideas that we believe are here to stay, and we have no doubt that our skin will thank us for promoting them.
 We’re low-key glad that the focus of the future seems to be more on trusting the experts, as well as trusting ourselves.

 That said, no matter what tends to be trending, you should put yourself and your own personal skincare needs first.
 And remember, learning more about those things that are good for us as individuals – instead of following a single path that leads us to a rabbit hole of unnecessary products and time – is something that will never go out of style.